The semiclassical zeta function for geodesic flows on negatively curved manifolds

-In the proof, we regard the transfer operator as a "Fourier integral operator", that is to say, we regard functions (or sections of vector bundles actually) as superpositions of wave packets that concentrate on the real space and also on the frequency space and look how the action of transfer operators transform one wave packet to another.
-In our consideration, the wave packets are parametrized by the points in the cotangent bundle $T^*U_0\subset T^*G$ and the transformation of the wave packets that the transfer operator $\cL^t_{d,0}$ (or $\cL^t_{k,\ell}$ more generally) induces is closely related to the map $(Df_G^{-t})^*:T^*U_0\to T^*U_0$, the natural (push-forward) action of the flow $f^t$ on the cotangent bundle.
-It is called the canonical map associated to the transfer operator $\cL^t_{d,0}$ regarded as a Fourier integral operator.
-Notice that the action of the canonical maps $(Df_G^{-t})^*$ preserve the submanifold
+A basic idea in the proofs is to regard the transfer operators as ``Fourier integral operator", that is to say, to regard functions (or sections of vector bundles actually) as superposition of wave packets ({\it i.e.} functions concentrating both on the real and frequency spaces) and look how the action of the transfer operator transform one wave packet to another (or to a cloud of wave packets more precisely).
+For simplicity, let us consider the case $\cL^t_{0,0}$ of scalar-valued transfer operators.
+In our argument, the wave packets are parametrized by the points in the cotangent bundle $T^*U_0\subset T^*G$ and the transformation of the wave packets that $\cL^t_{0,0}$ induces is closely related to the map $(Df_G^{-t})^*:T^*U_0\to T^*U_0$, called the canonical map.
+Notice that, since the flow $f^t$ preserves the contact form $\alpha$, the action of the canonical map $(Df_G^{-t})^*$ preserves the submanifold